mishelashala/blog/003-encapsulation.md

 In this example we have an object with "John Doe" as name, and 21 as age.
 Both properties are public, so any one (in any point of the program's life) we can access and modify them.

-Then we acces the value associated with the property name on the object john and we get (as we expected) "John Doe".
+Then we access the value associated with the property name on the object john and we get (as we expected) "John Doe".

 And then in the following line we change the value of name to "Jenny Doe".